allegheny-college-cmpsc-201-fall-2025/.github/profile/README.md

 - **Team Deliverable:** *by Thursday @ 12:15pm*, submit a project charter for next week's team-based project, which should include:

-  - Team Roles (1 captain, 2 presenters, and 3-4 technical team members)
+  - Team roles (1 captain, 2 presenters, and 3-4 technical team members)

   - A list of the 5 toys your team will be assembling, including the language of implementation and the general function of the toy, keeping in mind that